sab110/Customer-Segmentation-Clustering/README.md

 ## Methodology

 ### **1. Data Exploration**
-- Explore the dataset to understand feature distributions and relationships.
+- Load and inspect the dataset to understand its structure.
-- Visualize pairwise relationships to identify potential clusters.
+- Visualize feature distributions and pairwise relationships to identify potential clusters.

 ### **2. Data Preprocessing**
 - Drop irrelevant columns (e.g., `CustomerID`).